 Numbots and TT Rockstars

 Times Tables Rock Stars is a carefully sequenced programme of daily times tables which children can practice online as a rockstar.
-All children and staff in KS2 have a log-in for TT Rockstars. .
-A copy of children’s own login details MUST be glued in the back of children’s reading records so they can access TT Rockstars at home and another copy is kept in class so that they can access TTRS on iPads.
+All children and staff in KS2 have a log-in for TT Rockstars!
+A copy of children’s own login details will be glued in the back of children’s reading records so they can access TT Rockstars at home and another copy is kept in class so that they can access TTRS on iPads at school.

 Numbots is a programme by the same company which helps younger children to count and recognise patterns in number.